 Looking for a dating site you can trust?
 Search no more.

 If you’re considering online dating, you don’t want to jump into it blindly.
-You want to take the time to study the terrain and figure out if it’s really right for you.
+Before you begin, you should take the time to study the terrain and figure out if it’s really right for you.
 Below are five ways to help you do that.

 Some people have a difficult time meeting new people.
 Maybe you’re shy and hesitant to introduce yourself.
-Maybe you’ve gotten into a rhythm of hanging out with the same crowd and going to the same places.
+Maybe you’ve gotten into a rhythm of hanging out with the same social crowd and going to the same places.
 Maybe no one comes up to you no matter how much you want them to.
 Whatever it is, you never seem to meet new people no matter where you go and what you do.

 Most of us get to this place in life, usually after graduating from high school and/or college, when we aren’t meeting as many people as we used to.
-We work all the time, we have family obligations and other responsibilities to take care of, or we aren’t trying new things.
+We work all the time, we have family obligations and other responsibilities to take care of, or we aren’t trying new things as often.
 Online dating is an easy way to get out of that rut and connect with people in seconds.
 Over 49.6 million people have given online dating a chance, so why not join them?

 Dating can be expensive — you’ve got to think about the drinks, the dinner, the actual activity (e.g. a movie, concert, or bowling), and the transportation (e.g. using your own gas or getting an Uber).
 If you’re going on two or three dates a week, the cost will add up quickly and eat away at your wallet.